shapeshed/jekyll.shapeshed.com/_posts/2009-02-24-css3_tour-rgba_colour_values.md

 ---
 layout: post
 title: CSS3 Tour - RGBa Colour Values
-excerpt: "RGBa adds the alpha channel to colour declarations in CSS3.
+description: "RGBa adds the alpha channel to colour declarations in CSS3.
 This is great news for designers who are now able to declare an alpha channel percentage on individual elements. "
 categories: [CSS]
 ---
 Not interested in the explanation?
 Go straight to [the demonstration.][1]